KartikayKaul/Matrix/README.md

  You can go to [Matrix wiki](https://github.com/DrakenWan/Matrix/wiki) to read documentation for example usage and reference.

 ## Updates
+- (commit update timestampt: 0402241621).
+I have done a lot of mistakes in non-member matrix operations such as not taking into consideration the constant parameters.
+This is raising very silly little errors.
+I will correct them asap.
+The operations are not working because I am trying to modify constant matrices.
 - (commit update timestamp: 1601242153).
 I am overhauling the entire Matrix operation prototypes as well as implementations.
 So some of the functions might be missing their definitions.
 I will add them asap else.
 The functions that have their definitions present are working correctly.
 - (timestamp: 1401240408) `reshape` method has been implemented with correct logic.
 Working fine.
 Will keep testing for boundary and special cases.
 - Currently working on `determinant()` method.
 Even though this is the most useless linear algebra function but still I am working on it.
 I will try to create LU decomposition function and try to calculate the determinant using `det(A) = det(L) * det(U) if A = LU`.